-The TRIS applications run on the OpenEdge 10 platform, which allows Intris to leverage its transportation and logistics expertise to meet the ever-changing requirements of its customers.
+The TRIS applications run on the Progress OpenEdge 10 platform, which allows Intris to leverage its transportation and logistics expertise to meet the ever-changing requirements of its customers.
 “Intris is a long-time Progress Application Partner,” said Van De Looverbosch.
 “We began working with Progress databases and tools 14 years ago, and we were one of the first Progress Application Partners in Belgium to upgrade to OpenEdge 10.
 Now, over 75 percent of our customers have already upgraded to OpenEdge 10 so they can take advantage of its performance and functionality.”

-Intris relied on the OpenEdge ABL to tailor the application to meet Ahlers’ requirements.
+Intris relied on the Progress OpenEdge ABL to tailor the application to meet Ahlers’ requirements.
 “We did not have to do much customization in the core of the application, but we did adapt the application to support data integration using EDI,” said Van De Looverbosch.
 The tight coupling of OpenEdge with Progress® Sonic® ESB allows developers to create distributed business systems.
-Sonic ESB is the world’s first enterprise service bus, and it allows Progress Application Partners like Intris to take advantage of XML, enterprise-grade communication services, and a service-oriented architecture (SOA) based on Web services standards.
+Progress Sonic ESB is the world’s first enterprise service bus, and it allows Progress Application Partners like Intris to take advantage of XML, enterprise-grade communication services, and a service-oriented architecture (SOA) based on Web services standards.
 It provides a cost-effective way to centrally develop, deploy, and manage services distributed across the extended enterprise.

 A clear evolution from traditional integration brokers and homegrown integration solutions, the Sonic ESB allowed Intris to benefit from incremental deployment.
 It allows developers to reuse resources from one integration project to the next, and is flexible enough to start at the project level and scale to virtually any size business.